ghchen99/VARS/README.md

  * the code for the VARS, a new multi-camera video recognition system for classifying the type of fouls and their severity.
  * my updated version of the VARS interface, which shows the ground truth of the action and the top 2 predictions for the foul classification task, and the offence and severity classification task with the corresponding confidence scores.

-Note: I've chosen to omit the ground truth of the action in the updated UI, since this data would not be available in a live implementation.
+Note: I've chosen to omit the ground truth of the action in the updated UI, since this data would not be available in a live situation.

 ## SoccerNet-MVFouls